 Here are some of the willow varieties we are growing:

-We take orders for cuttings from December 1 to March 31.
-Orders are shipped starting in February.
-Please read more about the willow varieties we offer and our willow planting tips by following this page link to Willow Cuttings.
+You can read more about the willow varieties we grow and our willow planting tips by following this page link to Willow Cuttings.
 Please note that we do not currently ship dried willow for basketmaking.
 Cuttings are for planting to grow your own.